bjoluc/gymwipe/README.rst

 The development of further environments may concern frequency band assignments but is not limited to these as the entire simulation model is accessible from within Python and may be used for arbitrary Gym wireless networked control environments.
-The implementation of control algorithms may profit from the `python-control`_ project.
+Control algorithm implementations may profit from the `python-control`_ project.

 .. _SimPy: https://simpy.readthedocs.io/
 .. _Open Dynamics Engine (ODE): https://www.ode.org/